 For most people, sitting down for long periods of time in any setting can lead to aches and pains, and this is exaggerated when on an airplane.
 Things like lower leg swelling and DVT, or deep vein thrombosis, are common in fliers, and can be uncomfortable and damaging to the body.

 Luckily, to avoid these annoying occurrences, simply getting up and walking around a few times during a flight can be enough to ward them off.
-But if you feel like doing a little something extra in your seat, airplane yoga can loosen up your joints and improve your blood flow.
+But, if you feel like doing a little something extra in your seat, airplane yoga can loosen up your joints and improve your blood flow.
+Here are some great options:

 Deep Breathing: Sit up straight.
 Close your eyes and take a slow deep breath in, and slowly release.
 Repeat 10 to 15 times.
 This will relax your body and calm any anxieties by keeping your mind on your breathing.

 Half Forward Bend: Raise your arms while inhaling, and exhale as you bend forward.
-Breathe slowly, and move your body halfway in front of you.
 Hold this pose to lengthen your spine and release muscle tension.